MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-netringbufferreturncompletedpackets.md

 ## -parameters

 ### -param Descriptor

 A pointer to the datapath queue's [NET_DATAPATH_DESCRIPTOR](../netdatapathdescriptor/ns-netdatapathdescriptor-_net_datapath_descriptor.md) structure.

+### -param BatchSize

+The number of packets to return in this batch.

 ## -returns

 This method does not return a value.

 ## -remarks

 Call **NetTx(Rx)QueueGetDatapathDescriptor** to obtain the datapath descriptor structure for the queue with which you're working.

 The NetAdapter data path requires packets to be completed in the order that they are given to your driver.
 If your driver can complete some packets out of order, you can use **NetRingBufferReturnCompletedPackets** to simplify your completion path.